Sinha-CompBio-Lab/Sinha-CompBio-Lab.github.io/_posts/2025-03-05-deep-dive-into-dino-foresight.md

 title: "Deep-Dive into DINO-Foresight"
 date: 2025-03-05
 categories:
-Research
+  - Research
-AI
+  - AI
-tags
+tags:
-deep learning
+  - deep learning
-computer vision
+  - computer vision
-video prediction
+  - video prediction
-transformer models
+  - transformer models
-computational biology
+  - computational biology
 ---
 A deep dive to understand DINO-Foresight: Next-Frame prediction breakthrough from Meta.
 We will cover its technical innovation- factorized transformer, how image embeddings improved during next-frame learning, and, masked features transformer.

 Why should anyone care?
 Next frame prediction is a general-purpose problem extendable across fields and data modalities, eg. how tissues may age given a few sequence images/omics?, and breakthroughs here will help across the board.